mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 Running ccpp_prebuild.py
 =============================

 Once the configuration in ``ccpp_prebuild_config.py`` is complete, the ``ccpp_prebuild.py`` script can be run from a specific directory, dependent on the host model.
 For the SCM, this is the top level directory, i.e. the correct call to the script is ``./ccpp/framework/scripts/ccpp_prebuild.py``.
 For the :term:`UFS Atmosphere` host model, the script needs to be called from subdirectory ``FV3/ccpp``, relative to the top-level ``ufs-weather-model`` directory.
 In the following, we use the SCM directory structure.
-Note that for both SCM and :term:`UFS`, the ``ccpp_prebuild.py`` script is called automatically by the build system.
+Note that for both SCM and UFS, the ``ccpp_prebuild.py`` script is called automatically by the build system.

 For developers adding a CCPP-compliant physics scheme, running ``ccpp_prebuild.py`` periodically is recommended to check that the metadata provided with the physics schemes matches what the host model provided.
 As alluded to above, the ``ccpp_prebuild.py`` script has six command line options, with the path to a host-model specific configuration file (``--config``) being the only required option: